 Reprovision or Eliminate Underutilized Licenses

 Imagine the following scenario: Your organization has a large enterprise-wide SaaS application like a CRM.
 The tool’s contract affords a finite number of seats to deploy to users.
 How can technology managers ensure that provisioned users are using their seats in a way that maximizes their value?

-For many organizations, this is where a SaaS management tool comes in handy, especially if it features direct integrations into multiple applications.
+For many organizations, this is where a SaaS Management tool comes in handy, especially if it features direct integrations into multiple applications.

-Focus on Leveraging Enterprise License Agreements
+Leverage Enterprise License Agreements

 Not only are SaaS vendors more likely to provide a better overall per-user rate with an ELA, but it provides additional options such as multi-year discounts, caps on price increases, and clauses specific to security and governance, further protecting the organization.

-To learn more about Zylo’s recommendations for SaaS management and value optimization, and about Zylo’s SaaS management solution itself, contact us to schedule a demo.
+To learn more about Zylo’s recommendations for SaaS Management and value optimization, and about Zylo’s SaaS management solution itself, contact us to schedule a demo.